-A. I believe the crown of thorns the soldiers placed on the Lord’s head symbolizes the fact that when He went to the cross, Jesus also bore the curse that God placed upon the creation.
+But in the spiritual sense I believe the crown of thorns symbolized the fact that when He went to the cross, Jesus also bore the curse that God placed upon the creation.
 Because of Adam’s sin, God introduced thorns and thistles into the plant life, and the thorn bush was the first one mentioned (Genesis 3:18).
 Over time the thorn bush became a symbol of the curse.